Where Did All the Superyachts Go?

 The letter stated that “the additional cost of maintaining a seven-person crew in France is €300,000 (£268,000) a year.”

-“Of course the people who own these yachts can afford to pay more, but they prefer not to.
+“Of course the people who own these yachts can probably afford to pay more, but they prefer not to.

 “But the real issue now is that the French want to collect tax from crew.
 A lot of crew living on boats all over the world have wives and family living ashore, in France, benefiting from the largesse of the French state in terms of education and welfare and even benefits.

-“The badly paid captains earn around €100,000, but first class captains on a big boat would be on €300,000 or more—and they were not paying any tax on it.
+“Many captains earn around €100,000, but first class captains on th biggest yachts could be on €300,000 or more—and they were not paying any tax on it.

 “The French have got wise to it, and they are now imposing these new taxes.”